Overview of Dynamics 365 Business Central 2019 release wave 2

 Some of the functionality described in these release notes has not been released.
 Delivery timelines may change and projected functionality may not be released (see Microsoft policy).
 Learn more: What's new and planned

 Dynamics 365 Business Central provides a complete business application solution designed and optimized for SMB organizations.
-Since its launch in April 2018, Dynamics 365 Business Central has seen increasing adoption by organizations looking to digitally transform their businesses.
+Since its launch in April 2018, Business Central has seen increasing adoption by organizations looking to digitally transform their businesses.
 In the October '18 update, we updated Business Central to include on-premises deployments as well.
 The latest version, the April '19 update, brought an update to Business Central that improves the productivity of users.

 The independent software vendor (ISV) ecosystem is important for customers who want vertical or horizontal solutions for Business Central.
 We will accelerate this ISV ecosystem to begin moving new and existing customers to Business Central online.
 To achieve that goal, the following development pillars define the 2019 release wave 2 update:

 - Service fundamentals: Laser focus on performance, reliability, supportability, and security is essential to ensure that service quality remains ahead of the growth in service usage.
 Accessibility, already in a strong position, must be preserved.